OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/customising_the_template.md

 #### Find and replace placeholders

-Now, find and replace the following placeholders in the entire codebase.
+Now, search for and replace the following placeholders in the entire codebase.

 | Placeholder                                                   | Replacement                                       |
 | ------------------------------------------------------------- | ------------------------------------------------- |